 - How could we serve you better in the future?

-This question will really help you gather feedback beyond your usual aspects of food, ambience, service, etc. Customers will be impressed with your openness towards becoming better, and you will be able to uncover problems or issues at your restaurant that you were not aware about.
+This question will really help you gather feedback beyond your usual aspects of food, ambiance, service, etc. Customers will be impressed with your openness towards becoming better, and you will be able to uncover problems or issues at your restaurant that you were not aware of.

-- Ask for star rating instead of a question
+- Ask for a star rating instead of a question

 You can also consider star ratings instead of questions.
 A star rating from 1-5 is a format most people are familiar with and makes it super easy for guests to leave feedback.
 Star ratings also allow you to track changes and progression over time in a way that regular questions do.
 It's something to strongly consider when setting up your surveys.

 How Restaurants Optimize Online Surveys to Capitalize on Customer Feedback

 With online surveys, restaurants can generate sufficient data to build a continuous daily feedback system that feeds customer insights to the team every day.

 Most optimized restaurants will have a system that looks like this:

 - Step 1: Send online surveys to your guests (you can automate this process through Eat App and have surveys sent out to diners within 12 hours of their reservation)

 - Step 2: Overview of all the survey responses that are recorded in a single dashboard on your Eat App table management system